 - A certificate that displays the NatHERS logo and can be printed in colour – produced by accredited assessors

 - A non-accredited report without the NatHERS logo and only available in black and white – produced by non-accredited assessors.

-NatHERS certificates also indicate whether the assessment was conducted by a NatHERS Accredited Assessor by showing the NatHERS logo in the top right hand corner.
-While it’s not compulsory to be accredited in all states and territories, the logo allows anyone to easily verify that the person rating a home is skilled in completing NatHERS ratings.
-Certificates without the logo were completed by an assessor without NatHERS accreditation.
+While it is not compulsory to be accredited in all states and territories, the logo allows anyone to easily verify that the person rating a home is skilled in completing NatHERS energy ratings.